|2||Thanh Pho Thai Nguyen, Tinh Thai Nguyen|

 |7||Quang Ha, Tinh Quang Ninh|

 |10||Thanh Pho Lang Son, Tinh Lang Son|

 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Long Xuyen air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Long Xuyen air is currently 5 times above the WHO annual air quality guideline value

 Moderate 61 US AQI

 Interested in hourly forecast?
 Get the app

 Long Xuyen is the capital city of An Giang province in Vietnam’s Mekong Delta.
 It is located in the south-western part of Vietnam and is 200 kilometres from the southern metropolis of Ho Chi Minh City.
 And at 45 kilometres it is very close to the border with Cambodia.
 In 2018 the population was approximately 400,000.